KinetekEnergy/blog/_posts/2023-12-12-P5_Computing_Bias_IPYNB_2_.md

 ## Popcorn Hack:
 How is their unintentional bias in apps such as TikTok or Instagram or otehr social media apps?
+Unintentional bias because the user base is younger --> mainly younger people join --> snowball effect

 ## Mitigation Strategies - Shubhay